scipopt/gcg/doc/resources/devs/howtouse/masterextendedconss.md

-# How to create generic master cuts {#generic-mastercuts}
+# How to add master-only constraints {#extendedmasterconss}
 > Sometimes, we developers would like to add constraints to the reformulation that have no
 > (known) counterpart in the original problem.
 To facilitate this, \GCG provides an interface to add
 > such constraints.
-This page defines the structure of such constraints, which we call _generic
+This page defines the structure of such constraints, which we call _extended
-> master cuts_, and provides an example of how to add them to the reformulation.
+> master constraints_, and provides an example of how to add them to the reformulation.

 ## Theoretical background
-Generic master cuts are constraints that are added to the master problem of the Dantzig-Wolfe reformulation.
+Extended master constraints are constraints that are added to the master problem of the Dantzig-Wolfe reformulation.
 Ordinarily, we require such constraints when no counterpart in the original problem exists.
-In general, a generic master cut consists of some constraint to be added to the
+Let's assume that we have the following constraint to be added to the
 master:

 \f{align}{